 Still, we were looking to stretch our legs, use the restroom and get a bite to eat, and South of the Border turned out to be a great place for the former, an adequate place for the second, and a regrettable place for the latter, despite our decidedly low standards at that point in our journey.

 This most interesting locale proved to be a rather accurate caricature of what many Americans think of when they think border-town Mexico.
 That is a fact I find mildly embarrassing, having spent about 3 months of my life in Mexico over the years.
 To quote a caricature of American culture, "Aye Caramba!"
-Rather than attempting further description, I think I will let my camera do the talking.
+Rather than attempting further description, I think I will let my camera do the t

 7 comments: